 But another quick note: anaphylaxis comes in grades – it’s not always throat closing!
-Here is a sample chart to help understand a bit more about it:
+Here is a write up about that.

 That is to say, it’s not all going to kill you.
 But… knowing the warning signs of the lower “grades” of it can help you avoid tipping over to a show-stopping anaphylactic episode requiring use of an Epi-pen and emergency medical attention.
 Talk to your doctor to learn how best to manage your case.

 But… if you’re having trouble breathing or passing out, seek appropriate help.
-(Salt and water are my best friends now, and many will find signs of Cranio-Cervical Instability and /or settling that should be ruled out and/or treated ASAP).
-The rest can wait.
+(Most of) the rest can wait.
 I’ve already established with my doctor that I’m dragging a leg and have lots of sensitivities, and seeing him again isn’t going to remedy that.
 Daily hard work cooking and eating right, and doing my personally tailored physical therapy as able, is.
-(I’m lucky to have had only mild signs of cranio-cerivical settling like CNS apnea and found them to resolve/improve a good bit with my nutritional work and PT before I even knew the name for them much to my huge relief, since not all are so lucky.)
+(I’m lucky to have had only mild signs of cranio-cervical settling and gastroparesis to my great relief since not all are so lucky.)
 I will be sharing more about “what to do about it” in time.
 Stay tuned!
-Meanwhile, you might seek out a support group via either of these organizations if haven’t already:
+Meanwhile, you might seek out a support group via either of these organizations if you haven’t already: